How to fish Bishops Run on the Welsh Dee at Llangollen

 It’s a great place to fish for trout and grayling when the river is close to its summer level (ca. below 0.6m @Manley Hall gauge).
 Especially, when it’s hot during the summer because trout and grayling move into the streamy, oxygenated water from the deep channel below.

-Fly Fishing for trout & grayling:
+Fly Fishing for trout and grayling:

 I have caught plenty of trout and grayling in Bishops Run using the main fly fishing techniques; especially when the river is low during the summer months.